natiroir/GridGenius/README.md

 ## Contributing

 We welcome contributions to improve Grid Genius!
 If you have ideas for new features, bug fixes, or enhancements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Replace `screenshots/screenshot1.png` and `screenshots/screenshot2.png` with the actual paths to your application screenshots.
-Include a brief description under each screenshot to provide context or highlight specific features.

-Feel free to further customize this README with additional sections or details according to your project's needs.
-This format can help users understand the functionality of your app and encourage contributions from the community.